A (re-)introduction to the extensible shell

 map @ i { cd $i; rm -f * } /tmp /var/tmp

-In this example, @ i { cd $i; rm -f * } is a lambda expression—an inline function—which takes one argument, i, cds to it, and then rm -fs everything in the directory.
-Note that both map and the lambda expression use variables named i, but this works just fine, since function arguments and variables defined in for expressions are both lexically bound, meaning that they're only defined within the code the definitions wrap (the body of the for and the body of the function, respectively).
+In this example, @ i { cd $i; rm -f * } is a lambda expression—an inline function—which takes a argument i, cds to it, and then rm -fs everything in the directory.

 ; echo {command > file}